sting-ioc/sting/docs/overview.md

 or it can call out to user code to provide the component (i.e. methods in {@link: sting.Fragment @Fragment} annotated types.)
-The second form is used when third-party objects can't be annotated, when a different framework is responsible for creating the object (i.e `GWT.create(MyGwtRpcService.class)` or when it is awkward to create the type (i.e. when publishing a component that is created using a builder pattern).
+The second form is used when third-party objects can't be annotated, when a different framework is responsible for creating the object (i.e `GWT.create(MyGwtRpcService.class)` or when it is awkward to create the type (i.e. when publishing a component that is constructed by invoking methods on a builder object).
 Sting can also pass in components when creating the injector.

 Sting generates the code injector with no reference to sting-specific implementation classes other than the Sting annotations.
 The code generated is intended to be easy and very similar to the code a human